TIPSY Today™ Blog with Rogena & Colleen | A Footprint of RMJ Editing & Manuscript Service, Colleen Snibson Editing, and Two Red Pens Editing

 The FINAL step should be to check the aforementioned ready-for-print PDF for any layout issues, including headers and footers/page numbers, chapter titles, table of contents, and other things added after editing.
 THIS is what should be done via a PDF or a printed proof copy of the book.
 Let's call this what it really is — the layout proof.

-Here are a few items that should be checked prior to publication—a true final proof:
+Here are a few items that should be checked prior to publication — a true final proof:

 And what do we offer?
+If you are looking, here are the details.

 We — Colleen and Rogena — offer BOTH copy editing and line editing individually.
 Or you can hire both of us.
 As Two Red Pens, we combine our strengths.
 As two seasoned, professional editors, we are able to do both copy and line editing well.
 We know our skills as rules-based copy editors — and with our knowledge, we can help you break the rules when necessary.
 We are also able to do amazing line editing without changing the voice of the author.
 Our strength is in being able to 'hear' the author's voice and make our changes flow with his or her voice.